Vinleii/Vinleii/README.md

 `LOADING : Etc... `

-> So...
-I may or may not be incredibly horrible at socializing online, but I'll int back if you decide to int with me!
+> I may or may not be incredibly horrible at socializing online, but I'll int back if you decide to int with me!

 > Due to my amazing internet connection, I might disconnect from time to time.